 When the plasma is cooled to $T \lesssim 10^{-3}$ eV, ion species began to centrifugally separate by mass, and large unanticipated frequencies shift are observed.
-As shown in Fig. 5 for $^{24}\text{Mg}^+$, $^{26}\text{Mg}^+$, and H_3O^+ we observe that the center-of-mass mode frequencies shift towards the "bare" cyclotron frequency as the plasma is cooled.
-Similar temperature-dependent frequency shifts are observed for both the m=0 and m=2 modes, offset by $(m-1)f_E$.
+As shown in Fig. 5 for Mg+, Mg+, and H3O+ we observe that the center-of-mass mode frequencies shift towards the "bare" cyclotron frequency as the plasma species separate radially.
+The temperature T in Fig. 5 is scaled by $f_E^2 R_p^2$ , to normalize the temperature to the centrifugal energy of these plasmas.
+Similar frequency shifts are observed for both the m = 0 and m = 2 modes, offset by $(m - 1)f_E$ .
+Although the burst excitation heats the plasma, the species will re-mix due to diffusion-mobility on a time scale of 500 ms [14] which is long compared to the mode lifetime of about 1 ms, so the profile remains relatively constant during the wave.